Ben10164/CPSC331/1-Principals and Theory.md

 ### Constraints

-Perceived limitations of the actions that are possible with an object base don object's appearance
+Perceived limitations of the actions that are possible with an object based on object's appearance

 * A constrant is a limitation of usage
 * Toggle switches are constrained to be on or off